 - Graduate students not on assistantship, will not be granted bridge funding.

 - As a postdoctoral scholar, will I need to use my vacation/sick leave during the bridge funding?

-- Yes, you will need to use your accrued vacation/sick leave concurrently with the bridge funding.
+- Yes, they will need to use your accrued vacation/sick leave concurrently with the bridge funding.

 - As a postdoctoral scholar, what if I don’t have enough vacation/sick leave for the whole 6 weeks of bridge funding?

-- You will be covered up to 6 weeks during bridge funding regardless of how much vacation/sick leave you have accrued.
+- They will be covered up to 6 weeks during bridge funding regardless of how much vacation/sick leave they have accrued.

 - If I am on a 9-month GA appointment during the academic year, and the injury or illness occurs during the